Skip advert

 Advertisement - Article continues below

-Dacia’s traditional models – small cars such as the Sandero, Duster SUV and Spring EV, aimed at retail buyers – have restricted growth, with larger company cars and increasingly pure electric power accounting for more than half of the British new car market.
+Dacia’s traditional models – small cars such as the Sandero, Duster SUV and Spring EV, aimed at retail buyers – limit growth, with larger company cars and increasingly pure electric power accounting for more than half of the British new car market.
 “The C-segment is 40 per cent and we didn’t have [a core model] until Bigster launched 12 months ago.
 Soon we’ll have the Striker.
 It will be a massive opportunity for us,” explained the boss.

 Advertisement - Article continues below